tulio-a-cardinal/new_life_condo-numbering/README.md

 ### Result

 I am very satisfied with the result.
-Comparing the final pdf file with the reference images shows that the reproduction is incredibly close to the original, and is even, at places, better alligned and more consistent.
+Comparing the final pdf file with the reference images shows that the reproduction is incredibly close to the original, and is even, at places, better aligned and more consistent.
 Because these plates seem to be reproducible by regular home printing on plain paper, I believe that the pdf format is adequate.
 However, for ordering a professional printing job, an image format such as lossless jpg (quality 100) is probably preferable.

 The biggest obstacles to making new reproduction plates should now be the alignment between the print and the cut, and the affixation of the print onto clear plastic.